Home Study Checklist for Foster Care: What to Prepare and What to Expect

 After the Home Study Is Approved

-Approval of your home study results in your foster care license, which specifies the age range and number of children you are approved to care for.
-The license is typically valid for one to two years and must be renewed, which involves a shorter annual review process.
+Approval of your home study supports issuance of a foster care license under your state's process; the license specifies the age range and number of children you are approved to care for.
+Renewal and continuing-review periods vary by state.

 The Foster-to-Adopt Transition Guide includes a home study document tracker and a room-by-room safety inspection checklist to help you arrive at your home study date fully prepared — rather than scrambling for paperwork the week before your caseworker's visit.